RahulNayak704/prologis-financial-assistant/README.md

 ### Prerequisites

 - macOS / Linux with Python 3.9 (the SageMaker sklearn 1.2-1 container expects 3.9 — using a matching local env avoids pickle compatibility issues)
-- Postgres 15+
+- Postgres 15+ (or a Supabase Postgres project)
 - AWS account with Bedrock and SageMaker access
-- Google AI Studio API key
+- Google Cloud project with Vertex AI enabled (Express Mode works without billing for 90 days)

 ### Local environment